ipeychev/yui-modules-explorer/README.md

 Running the project
 -----------

-1. Install NodeJS
-2. Install esprima - npm install esprima
-3. Install Commander - npm install commander
-4. Install findit - npm install findit
+1. Install the module - "npm install -g yme"
-5. Run "node js/main.js"

-If you run main.js without options, it will print the result of parsing the example file in "test" folder.
+5. Run "yme" with some parameters (see below for the list of command line options)

 Examples
 -----------
-This command will parse the whole YUI src folder and will create a file, called "modules.json" with the extracted modules for each JavaScript file:
+This command will parse the whole YUI src folder and will create a file, called "modules.json" with the extracted modules from each JavaScript file:

-	$ node js/main.js -d ~/projects/yui/yui3/src
+	$ yme -d ~/projects/yui/yui3/src

 The following command will parse only one file:

-	$ node js/main.js -f demo/demo.js
+	$ yme -f demo/demo.js

-You can specify more than one file.
+You can specify more than one file by separating them with commas.
 See below the command line options for more information

-Command line options (view these via node js/main.js -h)
+Command line options (view these via yme -h)
 -----------

-node js/main.js -h

-Usage: main.js [options]

-Options:

 -f, --file [file1,file2] - The file(s) to parse and extract YUI modules.